jstedfast/MailKit/FAQ.md

 mark the messages that you asked it to move for deletion by setting the `\Deleted` flag on those messages.

-If the server supports the `UIDPLUS` extension, then MailKit will attempt to `EXPUNG`E the subset of messages that it just marked for deletion, however, if the `UIDPLUS` extension is not supported by the IMAP server, then it cannot safely expunge just that subset of messages and so it simply stops there.
+If the server supports the `UIDPLUS` extension, then MailKit will attempt to `EXPUNGE` the subset of messages that it just marked for deletion, however, if the `UIDPLUS` extension is not supported by the IMAP server, then it cannot safely expunge just that subset of messages and so it simply stops there.